Joshuamac2/Why-leave-backend/README.md

 # Why Leave?

-## About Project##
+## About Project

 Map of the world with ability to see what's going on in specific country in terms of human rights, abuses and to find information why people are actually fleeing home countries.

-This repository is a bank end to this project :https://github.com/timcastillogill/Why_Leave_Front_End/tree/main
+This repository is a back-end to this project [here](https://github.com/timcastillogill/Why_Leave_Front_End/tree/main)

-It works as a API and database to store all information.
+The back-end works as a API that has a database what stores all information gathered from various sources.

 # User Stories